Floyd Finberg, O-427711 (survived) Duluth, MN

 Moresby and ran low on fuel.

-Finberg ditched 20 miles southeast of Port Moresby, off shore from Gaire village.
+Finberg ditched off Gaire roughly twenty miles southeast of Port Moresby.
 Assisted by the villagers who treated him like a king.
 After being fed and spending a night in the chief's hut, he he was taken in an outrigger back to Port Moresby the next morning and returned to duty.
 Afterwards, his aircraft loss was deemed 50% personnel error and 50% material error.

 The place where this plane crashed is known as "palaimisini" which means plane in Motu.
 During the 1990s, the aluminum was removed from this aircraft.